Dennis Rodman Showed Up Late to the Grand Opening of the Alamodome Because He Was Busy Bleaching His Hair

-During his time in the NBA, Dennis Rodman sported quite a few distinctive hairstyles.
+During his time in the NBA, Rodman sported quite a few distinctive hairstyles.
 During his time in San Antonio, however, a trip to the stylist took longer than he expected, clashing with a prior commitment.

 Dennis Rodman proved himself with the Detroit Pistons before heading to San Antonio